During the Creation Time, the creation ancestors travelled across the landscape. Some creation ancestors are still active today.

 — Warradjan Aboriginal Cultural Centre

 Rock art at Burrungkuy (Nourlangie) depicting Namarrgon.
-Photo by Parks Australia
+Photo: Parks Australia

 This rock art depicts Namarrgon (pronounced narm-arr-gon).
 Namarrgon is an important creation ancestor who is responsible for the violent lightning storms that occur every tropical summer.